psakievich/hello-spack/docs/index.md

-# Hello-Spack
+## The Introduction

 Let's take a look at what it takes to hook up a minimal C++ project to Spack.
+What is Spack?
+[Spack](spack.readthedocs.io/latest) is an opensource package manager designed for the high performance computing (HPC) application space.

+Spack utilizes an expressive language to describe software application build configurations.

+*more on spack specs, combinatorics, concretization, etc*

+## The Setup

-We're going to begin with a minimal `Hello-World` CMake project with the following:
+We're going to begin with a minimal `Hello-World` CMake project with the following code:

 ``` Cmake
 # CMakeLists.txt